 Administration.
 The 2023 Omnibus Plan shall be administered by the Compensation Committee of the Board or, with respect to non-employee directors, the Board.
 The Compensation Committee shall consist of 2 or more individuals, each of whom qualifies as: (a) a "non-employee director" as defined in Rule 16b-3(b)(3) of the General Rules and Regulations of the Exchange Act; and (b) "independent" for purposes of the Nasdaq Listing Rules (or rules of any other exchange upon which the Stock is then traded), in each case, as each such rule or regulation is in effect from time to time.
 All references in the 2023 Omnibus Plan to the "Compensation Committee" shall be, as applicable, to the Board or the Compensation Committee.
-The Compensation Committee has board power and authority to administer the 2023 Omnibus Plan including, without limitation, to interpret the terms of, and determine any matter arising pursuant to, the 2023 Omnibus Plan or any award agreement, and to make all other decisions or determinations that may be required pursuant to the 2023 Omnibus Plan or an award agreement.
+The Compensation Committee has board power and authority to administer the 2023 Omnibus Plan including, without limitation, to interpret the terms of, and determine any matter arising pursuant to, the 2023 Omnibus Plan or any award agreement, to correct any defects and reconcile any inconsistencies in the 2023 Omnibus Plan or any award agreement, and to make all other decisions or determinations that may be required pursuant to the 2023 Omnibus Plan or an award agreement.